 Any software development can be classified into two broad models, including Standard Point release, and other the Rolling release.
 Linux distributions development also use one of these development cycles.
-Before heading to rolling release, let me quickly brief about the standard point release model, so that you can decide which one is for you.
+Before heading to the rolling release, let me quickly brief about the standard point release model, so that you can decide which one is for you.
 Both the development models have their own Pros and Cons.

 Standard Point Release Development

-Standard point release has been there for a while, and mostly seen in majority of software development models.
+Standard point release has been there for a while, and mostly seen in a majority of software development models.
 In this system, software versions are made that must be reinstalled over the previous version.
 A point release is typically referred to a minor release of a software project, especially targeted for bug fixes and house cleaning.
 A major release is issued for adding new significant features.
-For example, consider Android development, Android 7.0 is Nougat which is major release from Android 6.0 Marshmallow.
+For example, consider Android development, Android 7.0 is Nougat which is a major release from Android 6.0 Marshmallow.
 Android 7.1 Nougat is a minor point release, followed by Android 8.0 Oreo major release and Android 8.1 Oreo point release.

 Rolling Release Development

 In the Rolling release development model, updates are released continuously, and so there is no such thing like version minor release or major release.
 The updates are released frequently (varies from distribution to distribution) across all areas of the operating system, including the Linux kernel, the desktop environment, and all applications.
-This implies the operating system is always up-to-date and doesn’t have end of life as long as the distribution itself is maintained.
-Linux distributions often release what is called as a snap shot, which is an ISO image containing updates at that particular day.
+This implies the operating system is always up-to-date and doesn’t have an end of life as long as the distribution itself is maintained.
+Linux distributions often release what is called as a snapshot, which is an ISO image containing updates at that particular day.